TLDR

 Let me also walk you through how it works.

-• When MyEnumerator.new is called, it simply stores whatever code block is given to it.
-Let’s call it code block A.
+is called, it simply stores whatever code block is given to it.
+Let’s call it code block A. - When

-• The yielder is created with its own code block C, which simply yields whatever it is called with to code block B. This is the important part so I’ll reiterate.
-Whenever code block C is called, it yields its result to code block B. And what is code block B, but the code block passed to each and what is code block C ever called with, yup the values we want to pass to the yielder.
-So, we end up having a convenient interface of a yielder, which passes values to the code block that each is called with.
+- The yielder is created with its own code block C, which simply yields whatever it is called with to code block B. This is the important part so I’ll reiterate.
+Whenever code block C is called, it yields its result to code block B. And what is code block B, but the code block passed to

 Let’s take a simple example and go through it.